Associate Professor, History; Affiliated Faculty, East Asian Studies

 Clair Morrissey is a moral philosopher who specializes in practical ethics and political philosophy.

-Associate Professor, Urban and Environmental Policy; Steering Committee, Public Health
+Associate Professor and Chair, Urban and Environmental Policy; Co-Chair, Public Health

 B.S./B.A., UC San Diego; M.ES., Yale University; Ph.D., UC Berkeley